MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - If you have a MAPI-compliant messaging system and you marked E-mail in step 2, you also can choose the To button to open the address window for your system, where you can select addresses.
-For example, if you’re using Microsoft Exchange, choosing this button will open the Address Book window, where you can select recipients, as well as carbon-copy (cc) and blind-carbon-copy (bcc) recipients.
+For example, if you're using Microsoft Exchange, choosing this button will open the Address Book window, where you can select recipients, as well as carbon-copy (cc) and blind-carbon-copy (bcc) recipients.